IBM/ELM-Python-Client/elmclient/examples/REPREST.md

 optional arguments:
   -h, --help            show this help message and exit -A APPSTRINGS, --appstrings APPSTRINGS
-                        Must be comma-separated list of used domains or domain:contextroot, the FIRST one is where the reportable rest query goes, default rm,gc If using nonstandard context roots for just rm and gc like
-                        /rrc and /thegc then specify "rm:rrc,gc:thegc" NOTE if jts is not on /jts then add e.g. ",jts:/myjts" to the end of this string.
-Default can be set using environment variable QUERY_APPSTRINGS
+                        Must be comma-separated list of used domains or domain:contextroot, the FIRST one is where the reportable rest query goes, default rm If using nonstandard context roots for just rm and gc like /rrc and /thegc then specify "rm:rrc,gc:thegc" NOTE if jts is not on /jts but is on /myjts then add jts: and its context route without leading / e.g. "rm,jts:myjts" to the end of this string.
+Default can be set using environment variable
+                        QUERY_APPSTRINGS
   -C CSVOUTPUTFILE, --csvoutputfile CSVOUTPUTFILE
                         Name of file to save the CSV results to -D DELAYBETWEENPAGES, --delaybetweenpages DELAYBETWEENPAGES
                         Delay in seconds between each page of results - use this to reduce overall server load particularly for large result sets or when retrieving many attributes
   -E CACHEEXPIRY, --cacheexpiry CACHEEXPIRY
-                        Days to keep cached results from the server (NOTE query results are never cached) - set to 0 to erase current cache and suppress new caching - set to e.g. -7 to erase current cache and then cache for 7 days, set to 7 to maintain the current cache and keep new entries for 7 days -G PAGESIZE, --pagesize PAGESIZE
+                        Days to keep cached results from the server (NOTE query results are never cached) - set to 0 to erase current cache and suppress new caching - set to e.g. -7 to erase current cache and then cache for 7 days, set to 7 to maintain the current cache and keep new entries for 7 days
+  -G PAGESIZE, --pagesize PAGESIZE
-                        Page size for results paging (default is whatever the server does, e.g. 100) -J JAZZURL, --jazzurl JAZZURL
+                        Page size for results paging (default is whatever the server does, e.g. 100) -H FORCEHEADER, --forceheader FORCEHEADER
+                        Force adding header with value to the query - you must provide the header name=value.
+NOTE these override headers from the application.
+If you want to force deleting a header give it the value DELETE.
+There is no way of forcing a header to have the value DELETE
+  -J JAZZURL, --jazzurl JAZZURL
                         jazz server url (without the /jts!) default {JAZZURL} Default can be set using environment variable QUERY_JAZZURL
   -K, --collapsetags    In CSV output rather than naming column for the tag hierarchy, just use the leaf tag name -L LOGLEVEL, --loglevel LOGLEVEL
-                        Set logging on console and (if providing a , and a second level) to file to one of DEBUG, INFO, WARNING, ERROR, CRITICAL, OFF - default is ERROR,DEBUG - can be set by environment variable
+                        Set logging on console and (if providing a , and a second level) to file to one of DEBUG, INFO, WARNING, ERROR, CRITICAL, OFF - default is
-                        QUERY_LOGLEVEL
+                        ERROR,DEBUG - can be set by environment variable QUERY_LOGLEVEL
   -M MAXRESULTS, --maxresults MAXRESULTS
                         Limit on number of results - may be exceeded by up to one page of results -P PASSWORD, --password PASSWORD
                         User password - can be set using env variable OUERY_PASSWORD - set to PROMPT to be prompted at runtime
+  -R FORCEPARAMETER, --forceparameter FORCEPARAMETER
-  -S, --sortidentifier  If identifier is in results, sort into ascending numeric order of identifier -T, --certs           Verify SSL certificates
+                        Force adding query name and value to the query URL - you must provide the name=value, the value will be correctly encoded for you.
+NOTE these override parameters from the application.
+If you want to force deleting a parameter give it the value DELETE.
+There is no way of forcing a parameter to have the value DELETE -S, --sortidentifier  If identifier is in results, sort into ascending numeric order of identifier -T, --certs           Verify SSL certificates
   -U USERNAME, --username USERNAME
                         User id - can be set using environment variable QUERY_USER -V, --verbose         Show verbose info during query -W, --cachecontrol    Used once -W erases cache then continues with caching enabled.
 Used twice -WW wipes cache and disables caching.
 Otherwise caching is continued from previous run(s).
   -X XMLOUTPUTFILE, --xmloutputfile XMLOUTPUTFILE
                         Name of file to save the XML results to -Z PROXYPORT, --proxyport PROXYPORT